Zerobeings/learn/README.md

 ```

 #### Using Your Own Marketplace Contracts
-There are total seven locations in which the goerli & mainnet contract addresses are explicitly used.
+There are a total of 5 locations in which the goerli & mainnet contract addresses are explicitly used.

 1. server.js
 2. mbox.json